scalafreaks/odin/docs/README.md

 ## Async logger

 To achieve the best performance with Odin, it's best to use `AsyncLogger` with the combination of any other logger.
-It uses `ConcurrentQueue[F]` from Monix as the buffer that is asynchronously flushed each fixed time period.
+It uses `Queue[F]` from standard Cats Effect as the buffer that is asynchronously flushed each fixed time period.

 Conversion of any logger into async one is straightforward: